Montgomery County, PA Bankruptcy Lawyer

-When you first meet with one of our experienced Montgomery County bankruptcy lawyers, they will review your income, debts, and financial goals to help determine what chapter of bankruptcy would be most beneficial.
+When you first meet with an attorney, they might review your income, debts, and financial goals to help determine what chapter of bankruptcy would be most beneficial.

 Dischargeable and Non-Dischargeable Debts Through a Montgomery County Chapter 7 Bankruptcy

 However, not every debt is dischargeable.
-If you owe back alimony, child support, or criminal restitution, you will not be permitted to eliminate your obligations.
+You will not be permitted to eliminate your obligations if you owe back alimony, child support, or criminal restitution.
 Furthermore, most tax debts will survive your bankruptcy.
 Utility bills could be discharged unless the utility company obtained a municipal lien on your property.